AmyMarais/AmyMarais/README.md

 - 👋 Hi, I’m @AmyMarais
-- 👀 I’m interested in books, music and the FUTURE!
+- 👀 I’m interested in reading, philosopy,  music and the FUTURE!
-- 🌱 I’m currently learning how to become a full stack web developer
+- 🌱 I’m currently learning how to become a full stack web developer through HyperionDev
-- 💞️ I’m looking to collaborate on projects that will help me better my code such as cool games, websites etc
+- 💞️ I’m down to collaborate on basic projects that use HTML, CSS , JS, REACT.JS, NODE.JS, EXPRESS, MONGODB :)
 - 📫 How to reach me : amymarais99@gmail.com

 <!---